riobard/bash-powerline/README.md

 * Git branch: display current git branch name, or short SHA1 hash when the head is detached
-* Git branch: display "+" symbol when current branch is changed
+* Git branch: display "+" symbol when current branch is changed but uncommited
-* Git branch: display "⇡" symbol when the current branch is ahead of remote
+* Git branch: display "⇡" symbol and the difference in the number of commits when the current branch is ahead of remote (see screenshot)
-* Git branch: display "⇣" symbol when the current branch is behind of remote
+* Git branch: display "⇣" symbol and the difference in the number of commits when the current branch is behind of remote (see screenshot)
 * Platform-dependent prompt symbol for OS X and Linux (see screenshots)
 * Color code for the previously failed command
 * Fast execution (no noticable delay)